ebelingbarros/Rasmussen_Hirschman_Linkages/README.md

 ### Theoretical foundations

-An industry's linkage effect may be seen as **forces that facilitate investments decision through input-output relations** (Hirschmanm 1977, p.
+An industry's linkage effect may be seen as **forces that facilitate investments decision through input-output relations** (Hirschman, 1977, p.
 73).
 While backward linkages refer to these forces in **input-supplying** sectors, forward linkages refer to the investments that are facilitated in industries that **use that input**, which are located upstream to it.
 They can be also defined as measures of interrelationships between economy's sectors and each sector's capacity in defining ties (or linkages) with others sectors.

 Hirschman devised the linkages framework to challenge the worldview that in economies that are scarcely supplied by factors of production and entrepreneurship, the market is the best coordinating institution of the process of economic development.
 Hirschman believed that for economic development, "finding optimal combinations for given resources for given resources and factors of production” was of secondary importance (Hirschman, 1992, pp. 56-7).